Deliciouscheesecake/deliciouscheesecake/README.md

-🍀 JAY  / KAMIL ( Jay is an online name for those who struggle to pronounce my name )
+🍀 ⠀‿୨ ͡ ₊◝⠀ JAY  / KAMIL ( Jay is an online name for those who struggle to pronounce my name )

-ᰍ   ִHe / him . male .
-ISFP 9w1 🦭
+ᰍ𐔌 ·   ִHe / him . male .
+ISFP 9w1 🦭 ◟  ͜

- ͡♡𝅼  dni : proshippers, pedos and basic problematic stuff
+ ͡♡𝅼  𓎢𓎟 ͜    ۪۪۪  dni : proshippers, pedos and basic problematic stuff

-.
-Be free to talk to me or sit with me! ⟡ 🪷
+𓎢𓎟𓎡 .
+Be free to talk to me or sit with me! ⟡ 🪷 𓎢𓎟𓎡

-‎ 𓏵 I heart Johan Seong from Lookism
+‎‿୨ ͡  𓏵 I heart Johan Seong from Lookism

+, 𝜗℘, I have mental disorders so please be patient with me and be aware !

+ ִֶ𐔌 ₊𓎡𓎡 I am going for therapy + I'm on meds SO please do not try to help me and play the therapist role 😭😭🙏